ialbert/biostar-central/README.md

 - `publisher` a web app that allows publishing static webpages with various group level access rights, see [Biostar Handbook][handbook]
 - `courses` a web app that allows for publishing training materials, courses, quizzes over the web, see the courses in the [Biostar Handbook][handbook]
+- `archive` a web application that allows publishing scientific works.

+In each case the driving philopsphy is that of decentralization.
+We write code that allows others to recreate the same services that we run.

 [python]: https://www.python.org/
 [django]: https://www.djangoproject.com/